appcornerit/iTunesPicker/README.md

 A complete App to discover, search and compare rankings for apps, books, movies and music **from iTunes in any available country**.

-Charts supported by the current version: iOS Apps, iPad Apps, Mac Apps, Music (Song and Albums), Music Videos, Ebooks, Movies.
+Charts supported by the current version: iOS Apps, iPad Apps, Mac Apps, Music (Song and Albums), Music Videos, iBooks, Movies.

 Search Music, Movies and Music Videos on YouTube.